Fixed-fee leasehold conveyancing in Becontree:

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-An example of a Lease Extension decision for a Becontree residence is 49 Aldborough Road South in July 2012.
+An example of a Lease Extension case for a Becontree property is 49 Aldborough Road South in July 2012.
 The Tribunal decided that the premium payable for the grant of the new lease was £13,925 This case related to 1 flat.
-The the unexpired term as at the valuation date was 61.36 years.
+The unexpired term was 61.36 years.

 Other Topics